csci104/site/_includes/writeups/websearch-1.md

 #### TXT File Parsing

 We have provided an implementation of a `.txt` file parser (`txtparser.h/.cpp`) that you may **use for reference** when completing the following MD parser.
 We assume `.txt` file can contain no hyperlinks to other pages, so we only need to parse the text for search terms.
+And the display function just creates a string with all the text from the file.

+**HOWEVER**, by studying how we implement this, you should be able to implement the Markdown parser more easily.

 #### Markdown Parsing